yndajas/yndajas/README.md

 [repository](https://github.com/yndajas/JazzCatCom-Comedy-Cats-and-Chris-Daves-Hi-hats) | [demo](https://www.youtube.com/watch?v=x-QS4K6tN78) | [deployment](http://jazzcatcom.yndajas.co)

 Web app for discovering and saving jazz, cats and comedy
-- Used class-based JavaScript, a Rails API and SCSS to build a fun, single-page app
+- Used class-based JavaScript, a Rails API and Sass to build a fun, single-page app
 - Implemented token-based authorisation with email/password authentication ~ <i>also on StackStore</i>
 - Deployed on GitHub Pages and Heroku ~ <i>also on StackStore; Workinonit, Racqueteer fully Heroku</i>